Language Servers

 You can install Solargraph via gem install.

-gem install --user-install solargraph
+gem install --user-install solargraphsolc

 solc is the native language server for the Solidity language.